Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Introduction

-Our first contribution is to define a class of models, that we call \emph{matching function equilibria}, that share a common structure with, in its center, a behaviorally coherent aggregate matching function and a system of nonlinear equations that balances available individuals for each type.
-We argue that our approach is not anecdotal.
-It is striking to see that many settings in the matching literature can be characterized by an aggregate matching function and a system of nonlinear equations.\footnote{ This includes the search and matching model of \citet{shimer2000}, Non Transferable Utility models of \citet{Dagsvik2000} and \citet{menzel2015large}, Transferable Utility models of \citet{choo2006who} and \citet{Siow2008}, Imperfectly Transferable Utility models of \citet{GalichonKominersWeber2019}, demand models of \citet{BerryLevinsohnPakes1995}, bilateral trade models of \citet{HeadMayer2014}, non additive random utility models, and models of the labor market with full assignment, among others.} In this paper, we focus on models with partial assignment, i.e. in which unassigned agents are allowed (models with full assignment are discussed in the companion paper \textcite{ChenChooGalichonEtAl2020}).
-We recall the proof of existence and uniqueness of a solution of \textcite{GalichonKominersWeber2019}, without claiming novelty here.
-These existence and uniqueness results are important for policy analysis as they ensure a unique counterfactual equilibrium when considering the effects of policy changes (see our third and fourth contributions below).
+Our first contribution is to define a class of models, that we call \emph{matching function equilibrium models}, that share a common structure with, in its center, a behaviorally coherent aggregate matching function and a system of nonlinear equations that balances available individuals for each type.
+It is striking that our characterization captures a large variety of settings in the literature, including transferable, non-transferable, imperfectly transferable utility, static and dynamic models, among others.\footnote{ This includes partial assignment models such as Non Transferable Utility models of \textcite{Dagsvik2000} and \textcite{menzel2015large}, Static Transferable Utility models of \textcite{choo2006who}, Dynamic Transferable Utility model of \cite{choo2015dynamic}, Imperfectly Transferable Utility models of \textcite{GalichonKominersWeber2019}, and models with full assignment such as differentiated goods demand models of \textcite{BerryLevinsohnPakes1995}, bilateral trade models of \textcite{HeadMayer2014}, non additive random utility models, models of the labor market with full assignment, among others. } In this paper, we focus on models with partial assignment where some agents can be unmatched in equilibrium.\footnote{ In a companion paper, \textcite{ChenChooGalichonEtAl2020}, we focus on a competitive equilibrium with substitutes, and discuss as an application matching models with full assignment where all agents are matched in equilibrium.} We provide general results on the proofs of equilibrium existence and uniqueness for the matching function equilibrium models with partial assignment.
+Our results slightly extends those of \textcite{GalichonKominersWeber2019} and are closely related to the existence and uniqueness results found in \textcite{mourifie2019marriage}.
+These results are important for policy analysis as they ensure a unique counterfactual equilibrium when considering the effects of policy changes (see our third and fourth contributions below).
+Moreover, we propose a new algorithm which provides an efficient way of computing the unique equilibrium.
+This is quite useful in practice.